jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 ```

 **What Claude Got Right:**
-- **Everything**
+- **Almost Everything**
 - Worked backwards from 5pm including rest time AND gravy-making time
 - Included the full 2-hour room temperature step
-- Accounted for 30 minutes of prep time before cooking
+- ... but added 30 minutes of prep time (that could've been done during the previous step)
 - **Scheduled all basting sessions at 30-minute intervals**
 - Remembered the critical step to reduce oven temp from 450°F to 350°F
-- Included the cheesecloth removal step at 3:30 PM
 - Even provided a helpful note about checking temperature early for a smaller bird
 - Built in flexibility for the timeline

 **What Claude Got Wrong:**
-- Nothing.
-Seriously, I followed this timeline (set alarms for basting) and ate at 5:02pm (because I was slow carving).
+- Added 30 minutes to pre-heat the oven when after the turkey sat for 2 hours.

-**Score: 10/10** - This is what I actually needed.
+**Score: 9/10** - This is what I actually needed.
 A working timeline that accounts for reality, including those annoying-but-necessary basting interruptions and even the gravy prep time.

 ## Why This Matters